deepbsd/closureFun/README.md

 # What's the Takeaway?

-I think there is more than one.
+I think there are more than one.

 First, don't go any further up the scope chain than you need to.
 Get into the habit of using `let` and `const`.
 But you need to